Large State Districts Improve Efficiency with IHT's PFA Software

 Conducting Fitness Testing and Generating Reports

 Using any internet-connected device, teachers can access their assessment and enter results in real time.
-For time-based tests such as the mile run or 20-meter beep test (PACER), the system provides a timer to help teachers record student data automatically.
+For time-based tests such as the mile run or 20-meter shuttle test, the system provides a timer to help teachers record student data automatically.

 “Inputting data is very easy.
 I started doing it on my iPad,” St. Elizabeth of Hungary School PE teacher Will Cervenka said.
 “As soon as the kids finish their mile run, I click their name and their time stops and you’ve recorded the data.
 It’s so much less work after the fact now.”